 For a couple of weeks in 2017 I was in the Netherlands, neither a tourist nor just in town for meetings.
 I had the opportunity to switch offices, and work with colleagues there for a bit.
 I stayed in Den Haag, and walked, and took the trams and trains, and I picked up food from the corner shop.
 (But I didn’t cycle – I’m terrified of Dutch cyclists!)

-Even though it was only a fortnight, it’s a distinctly different experience compared to just visiting – whether for business or leisure.
+Even though it was only a fortnight, it’s a distinctly different experience compared to just visiting, whether for business or leisure.
 You ‘settle in’, and quickly establish routines.
 You’re not trying to maximise your time there.
 You’re just living there.
-You also notice and appreciate different things.
+And that means you also notice and appreciate different things.

 Public Art in Den Haag

 I liked Den Haag.
 I liked it better than Amsterdam, actually.
 It’s slower and steadier, and I feel like there’s less pressure to be edgy and cool.
 You could relax into Den Haag.

 But that does not mean that there isn’t culture in Den Haag.
 There are still many excellent museums there, and good architecture.
 And there’s art all over the city streets.

 Street art – but not graffiti art

 When I say ‘Dutch street art’, I don’t mean graffiti art.

 I kind of automatically think of graffiti art now, when I hear the term ‘street art’.
 The booming popularity of the latter form is such that I forget that cities did have public art in the streets previously, even exhibitions.

 But, when my colleague took me around the city as a sort of induction, I was reminded of it.
 I found myself appreciating just how much of it there was in the Hague.